 Specifies the number of bits in the key.
 The choice of key size depends on the algorithm used.
-RSA keys must be between 1024 and 2048 bits.
+RSA keys must be between 1024 and 4096 bits.
 Diffie Hellman keys must be between 128 and 4096 bits.
-DSA keys must be between 512 and 1024 bits and an exact multiple of 64.
-HMAC keys must be between 1 and 512 bits.
 Elliptic curve algorithms don't need this parameter.